Find Affordable College Courses

 Harrisonburg, VA

-With a ranking of #13, James Madison University did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
-Located in the small city of Harrisonburg, JMU is a public college with a very large student population.
+James Madison University landed the #13 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
+Located in the small city of Harrisonburg, JMU is a public school with a very large student population.

 Of the 262 students majoring in visual and performing arts at JMU, 29% are male and 71% are female.